Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 ## Student-t ESTIMATION

-Seen that the portoflio returns are not normally distributed, implementing an approach considering a t-student distribution may give more accurate estimates.
+Seen that the portfolio returns are not normally distributed, implementing an approach considering a t-student distribution may give more accurate estimates.
 As such, the first step is to compute the student-t parameters starting by the portfolio returns.